aexol-studio/deenruv/docs/docs/guides/core-concepts/payment/index.md

             errorCode
             message
         }
-        ...on PaymentFailedError {
+        ... on PaymentFailedError {
             paymentErrorMessage
         }
-        ...on PaymentDeclinedError {
+        ... on PaymentDeclinedError {
             paymentErrorMessage
         }
-        ...on IneligiblePaymentMethodError {
+        ... on IneligiblePaymentMethodError {
             eligibilityCheckerMessage
         }
     }
 }
 ```

 </TabItem>